Is Wine Good For Your Heart?July 24, 2017

 The Benefits of Eggs

-First and foremost, eggs are good quality protein sources – they are about 6 grams of nice, complete, amino acid profiles.
+First and foremost, eggs are good quality protein sources.
+They are about 6 grams of nice, complete, amino acid profiles.
 This means that they are of extremely high quality.
-They are a low quantity protein food, though, which means that if you were to fill up on eggs for breakfast, you would have to have about 4 eggs – which is not really all that possible or sustainable.
+They are a low quantity protein food, though.
+Which means that if you were to fill up on them for breakfast, you would have to have about 4.
+Which is not really all that possible or sustainable.